radius-project/docs/docs/content/concepts/_index.md

 {{< /card >}}

 {{< card header="**Drastically reduce infra ops time**" >}}
-- Iterate quickly in a local dev environment, then scale that same app up in Azure or Kubernetes.
+- Iterate quickly in a local dev environment, then scale that same app.
 - Stamp out versions of the app to the edge, to multiple geos, or even to multiple clouds.
 - Follow best practices to be naturally secure by default, even with many teams working together.
 - Easily layer IT policies across an app (access, backup, ...).